howardginsburg/iot-device-kit/RaspberryPi/RaspberryPiEdgeSolution/readme.md

 This Iot Edge Solution leverages a Sense Hat on a Raspberry Pi to send data to IoT Hub/Central.
 There are a few things to explore with this sample:

-1. DotNet 6
+1. DotNet 9
-   - The project and subsequent docker container have been upgraded from netcoreapp3.1 to net6.0 to take advantage of all the latest features of .Net.
+   - The project and subsequent docker container uses DotNet 9.0 to take advantage of all the latest features of .Net.
 2. Docker
    - The docker file builds against the AMD64 so I can build on my laptop.
 Then it switches over to the AMR32 runtime container.
    - The "runuser" section of the docker file is commented out so it can run as root and access the sensehat.